Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 When you buy a new car, you want to have proper insurance for it.
 But to save money, you want to reduce the coverage over the years.

-However, as the car loses values, you can reduce the insurance you need.
-If your vehicle is worth a few thousand Swiss francs, you do not want to have it covered for everything.
+However, as the car loses value, you can reduce the insurance you need.
+If your vehicle is worth a few thousand Swiss francs, you do not want it covered for everything.
 In most cases, it will be better to scrap it instead of fixing it.

 In Switzerland, there are several layers of insurance for cars: